mezantrop/ts-warp/README.md

 ![gui-warp.py](gui/gui-warp_py.png)

-Experimental GUI front-end application to control ts-warp daemon can be installed from the `gui` directory:
+The GUI front-end application to control `ts-warp` daemon can be installed from the `gui` directory:

 ```sh
 # cd gui